Wasserstein Distance in Cosmological Structure Formation: An Optimal Transport Perspective: Introduction

 Here $\rho_{\rm lin}$ denotes the initial linear density field, $\rho_{\rm NL}$ the nonlinear density field after gravitational evolution, $\lambda_{\rm gal}$ the galaxy formation intensity field, and $\mu_N$ the point-process measure representing the observed galaxy catalog.

 The goal of this work is to describe this entire generative process from the perspective of optimal transport distances.
-In particular, we consider the Wasserstein distance between the initial density field and the observed galaxy catalog and analyze its statistical properties under the small-fluctuation approximation.
-We show that this distance naturally decomposes into contributions associated with three physical processes.
+In particular, we consider the Wasserstein distance between the initial density field and the observed galaxy catalog and analyze its statistical properties under the small-fluctuation approximation. \CG{Our central result is that} this distance naturally decomposes into contributions associated with three physical processes.
 Specifically,

 which correspond respectively to gravitational evolution, galaxy formation bias, and shot-noise effects arising from the finite sampling of galaxies.

 As the main result of this study, the statistical mean of the Wasserstein distance between the initial density field and the observed galaxy catalog can be approximately written as